neil-morrison44/pocket-arcade-grabber/README.md

 It should be run after installing a new / updated Arcade core on the Pocket.

+## To run
+- Download the binary from the releases page for your OS, in it in a terminal / command line and supply the path to the pocket root folder as the 1st argument.

+- Optionally, you can supply 2nd argument to say where to look for the ROMs (that you own)

 ## Known issues
 - It's not very smart, it'll try to download things which aren't needed - but these downloads will fail & it handles that